kshedden/case_studies/methods/survival.typ

 Only a subset of the subjects will have stent thrombosis during our study.
 Other subjects will be followed for a period of time and will never be observed to have stent thrombosis.
 Let $R$ denote the last age at which the person could be observed.
 If $T < R$, we observe $T$ but if $T > R$ we do not know the value of $T$.
 More formally, we observe the time $Y = "min"(T, R)$ and the _status indicator_ $delta = "I"(Y = T)$.
 This is called #link("https://en.wikipedia.org/wiki/Censoring_(statistics)")[right censoring] -- we know that the value of $T$ is greater than some known value, but we do not know the exact value of $T$ for many subjects.
 In this context, $R$ is known as the _right censoring time_.

 In some settings it is important to emphasize that $R$ is the last time at which the subject's state could be observed, irrespective of whether they have already had the event by that time.
 Whether we know the exact value of $R$ may depend on the nature of the censoring.
-If a subject is lost to follow up and $R > T$, we will not know the exact value of $R$, but if $R$ represents a subject's age at the planned end of the study (after which data collection will cease), we may have $R > T$ but still know the exact value of $R$ (assuming that the subect cannot drop out before the end of the study).
+If a subject is lost to follow up and $R > T$, we will not know the exact value of $R$, but if $R$ represents a subject's age at the planned end of the study (after which data collection will cease), we may have $R > T$ but still know the exact value of $R$ (assuming that the subject cannot drop out before the end of the study).

 Right censoring is the most commonly encountered form of censoring, but in some settings we may have _left censoring_, meaning that we only know that $T$ is less than some observed value.
 Also, there is _interval censoring_ in which we know, for example, that someone had stent thrombosis between the age of 75 and 77 but we do not know the exact age at which the stent thrombosis occurred.